henningte/ir/README.md

 #### Sample workflow

-A simple workflow would be, for example, to baseline correct the spectra, then bin them to bins with a width of 10 wavenumber units, then normalize them so that the maximum intensity value is 1 and the minimum intensity value is 0 and then plot the baseline corrected spectra for each sample and sample type.
-Here’s the ‘ir’ code using the built-in sample data `ir_sample_data`.
+Here is an example preprocessing pipeline for the sample data in the package (`ir_sample_data`) which does baseline correction, binning (bin width of 10), normalization (so that the maximum intensity value is 1 and the minimum intensity value is 0), and finally plots the preprocessed spectra for each sample and sample type:

 ``` r
 ir_sample_data %>%                                      # data